ajjackson/ase-tutorial-symmetry/ase-symmetry.md

 Note that this has constructed a *primitive* cell of Ag rather than the cubic cell with 4.09Å sides.

+> It's not obvious what the lattice generating functions will be named.
+> We could look in the documentation or the source code, but from an iPython terminal
+> or Jupyter notebook there is another convenient option: tab-completion.
+> Type `ase.lattice.` and hit the tab key a few times to open a list of available options.
+> These are all the classes, functions and properties available in the `ase.lattice` module.

+> *Find the tetragonal lattice and build a tetragonal unit cell.
+Have a look in the viewer to see if it makes sense.*

 ## Space groups